vincentstans/himdplay/README.md

 And now the script  i run ubuntu  i used avplay formal ffplay for playback i tried mplayer but prefer avplay ok basic things like awk cat sed are needed but also bc is used and ofcource dialog

+Feb 19 2013
+Today I started recording by playback and using line-in to record ATRAC3+ this aside, I found a fix to surpress the warning from ffplay by adding 2>/dev/null to the output